krussll/tarothappy/_posts/2018-01-12-best-rated-bowls-for-leads.md

 ---
 layout: post
-title:  "Best rated Lawn Bowls woods for leads"
+title:  "Best Rated Lawn Bowls For Leads"
 author: reece
 categories: [ guide ]
 image: assets/images/best-bowls-for-leads.jpg
 featured: false
-description: "What are the best rated lawn bowls woods for leads?
+description: "What are the best rated lawn bowls for leads?
 Check out our top 4.
 Are yours on the list?"
 last_modified_at: 2020-10-22
 ---